LSWR M7 class: Withdrawal and preservation

 Apart from the experimentally boilered No. 126, all the M7s entered into British Railways service in 1948.
 In that year No. 672 fell down the lift shaft which provided rolling stock access to the Waterloo & City Line at Waterloo, and was scrapped.
 The remainder survived until 1957, but over the next seven years the remainder of the class was withdrawn as part of the Modernisation Plan.

 Two examples of this quintessential class of steam locomotive have survived into preservation and both were built by Nine Elms.
 Both engines have seen use at certain points in preservation.
 They are:

-Despite only being small sized engines with limited water capacity and only being power class 2 engines, both have been on the mainline in preservation.
-During the time it was in steam 30245 travelled to open weekends under its own power as well as making an appearance at London Waterloo in 1988.
-In 2009 for the Eastleigh 100 event at Eastleigh Works, 30053 travelled by rail from Swanage to Eastleigh alongside 34028 Eddystone & 34070 Manston.
-Because none of the engines were mainline certified they had to be towed behind a diesel.
+Despite being small engines with limited water capacity and a class 2 power rating, both have run mainline trains in preservation.
+During its time in steam 30245 travelled to open weekends under its own power as well appearing at London Waterloo in 1988.
+For the 2009 Eastleigh 100 event at Eastleigh Works, 30053 travelled by rail from Swanage to Eastleigh alongside 34028 Eddystone & 34070 Manston.
+Because none of the engines were mainline certified they had to be towed by a diesel.

+In 1995, as part of the Woking Centenary, 30053 ran trips to Aldershot and London Waterloo from Woking without diesel assistance.